• Skip to primary navigation

 How to Store Leftovers

-• Avoid freezing, as shrimp can become rubbery when reheated.
+• Avoid freezing, as shrimp can become rubbery when reheated, which can cause a mealy or rubbery texture after thawing.

 How to Reheat Shrimp Scampi